FlexiGroBots-H2020/Data-Space/Readme.md

   `kubectle create namespace ids-2`

 - It is necessary to install Nginx driver to be able to make the calls to the cluster from the outside.
 If the Ingress-Nginx repo is not updated, in this [link](https://kubernetes.github.io/ingress-nginx/deploy/) the official documentation can be found.

     `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.2.0/deploy/static/provider/cloud/deploy.yaml`

+- For the ingress manifest is neccesary to create a secret.
+With the next command it is generate a cert and key file and a secret in the namespace.

+    `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout tls-key.key -out tls-cert.crt`

+    `kubectl create secret tls tls-secret --key tls.key --cert tls.crt -n ids-2`

 - The next step would be to launch the application manifests.

     `kubectl apply -f export -n ids-2`